nikolawhallon/sts-twilio/README.md

 These differences are actually all simplifications to the code, and show how clear it can be to use the Deepgram STS API in your applications.

+## Try It!

+This is currently deployed somewhere in the ether, and can be called via +1(734)371-8307!

 ## Pre-requisites

 You will need: